HR Frequently Asked Questions

-- How do I verify or change my retirement plan beneficiary election?
+- How do I verify or change my retirement plan beneficiaries and/or address?

 - How do I verify or change my life insurance beneficiary?

-You may make a change to the amount of their contribution at any time by submitting a new original 403(b) Retirement Authorization form.
-Forms are available on the Human Resources website http://www.ccri.edu/hr/forms.html and in the Human Resources office.
-You must contribute at least the 5% if you are participating in the BOG Retirement Plan.
-Employee Retirement System (ERS) participants must contribute the fixed amount as set by the RI State Employee Retirement Board.
+You may make a change to the contribution amount at any time by submitting a new 403(b) Retirement Authorization form.
+You must contribute 5% if you are participating in the BOE Retirement Plan.
+Employees' Retirement System of Rhode Island (ERSRI) participants contribute the fixed amount as set by the RI State Employee Retirement Board.
 This is currently set at 8.75%.
-Participants in the ERS retirement program as also able to participate in the Group Supplemental Retirement plan.
-Group Supplemental Retirement Annuity forms are available on the Human Resources website http://www.ccri.edu/hr/forms.html and in the Human Resources Office.
+Participants in the ERSRI retirement program may also participate in the Group Supplemental Retirement Account plan (GSRA).
+The GSRA Annuity form must be completed and returned to the Office of Human Resources for processing.

-You may change investment companies, switching from MetLife, TIAA-CREF or VALIC, at any time by completing a new 403(b) Retirement Authorization form.
-If the participant has not previously had an account with the new investment company, an application for the new investment company will also be required.
-Forms are available on the Human Resources website http://www.ccri.edu/hr/forms.html and in the Human Resources Office.
+You may change investment companies, switching from MetLife, TIAA or VALIC at any time by completing a new 403(b) Retirement Authorization form.
+If the participant has not previously had an account with the new investment company, an enrollment form will be provided to you from the new company.

-You may make a change to their investment fund choices within the investment company at any time by phone or on the Internet.
-Please contact MetLife, TIAA-CREF and/or VALIC directly for assistance and additional information.
+You may make a change to their investment fund choices within the investment company at any time.
+Please contact MetLife, TIAA and/or VALIC directly for assistance and additional information.

-You may verify or change their retirement plan beneficiary election at any time by contacting MetLife, TIAA-CREF or VALIC by phone or on the internet.
+You may verify or change your retirement plan beneficiaries and/or address at any time by contacting MetLife, TIAA or VALIC.
 Completed forms should be sent directly to the provider.
-Employee Retirement Participants (ERS) can contact the Human Resources Office for a beneficiary form or go online to the ERS website http://ersri.org/public/forms/ to download a form.
-Completed forms can be sent directly to ERS.
+Employee's in the State pension (ERSRI) can go online to the ERSRI website http://content.ersri.org/ersri-forms/, download the form and send directly to ERSRI.